 Hikari Miso products are now available on Amazon and Japanese grocery stores.

-- Combine the chicken with Hikari Miso Shio Koji, ginger, garlic and soy sauce in a bowl or large plastic bag and marinate for at least 30 minutes (or up to 1 day).
+- Combine the chicken with shio koji, ginger, garlic and soy sauce in a bowl or large plastic bag and marinate for at least 30 minutes (or overnight).

 - When the oil is almost ready, add the potato starch in the bowl or plastic bag with the chicken.
 Mix and coat the chicken with the starch.

 - Gently drop each piece of chicken into the pot and deep fry until golden brown.

 - When it’s done, transfer the chicken onto a plate lined with paper towels.
 Continue with a new batch to deep fry.
 Serve immediately with slices of lemon.

 Disclosure: This post is sponsored by Hikari Miso.
 To read more about my partnership with Hikari Miso, click click here.